VFR arrivals at PHNL

 VFR pilots arriving via the FREEWAY arrival procedure from the east will be given a 2000 ft altitude restriction to allow departing traffic over the freeway at 1500 ft.
 The handoff from Approach Control (answering to “HCF Approach”) to the tower controller occurs in the vicinity of Punchbowl crater, a prominent landmark just north of downtown Honolulu and the site of the National Memorial Cemetery of the Pacific.

-You may also expect last minute changes of the assigned runway to land on, which may lead to confusion and contribute to a possible violation.
 I advise against major heading changes below 400 ft and your response can be “unable”.
 If you make a mistake as a consequence of accepting a clearance that you are unable to handle in every detail, the fault is still with YOU!

 Arrival Procedures for Runways 22 and 26